Celebrate Bruce Willis’ Birthday With Our Ranking of His 5 Most Iconic Roles

 Bruce Willis is ageless.
-While he's another year into his sixties as of March 19th, hitting the 62 mark, it's hard to believe he'll slow down anytime soon.
-Over the years he's played a succession of tough-as-nails everymen who get the job done in truly heroic style—all the while seeming like the guy next door who is anything but invulnerable.
-That's Bruce's secret sauce as an actor in just about every role he plays: the feeling that he's going to take some blows and get knocked down, but he'll get back up again, no matter how bloodied and beaten he may be.
+While he’s another year into his sixties as of March 19th, hitting 64, it’s hard to believe he’ll slow down anytime soon.
+Over the years he’s played a succession of tough-as-nails everymen who get the job done in truly heroic style—all the while seeming like the guy next door who is anything but invulnerable.
+That’s Bruce’s secret sauce as an actor in just about every role he plays: the feeling that he’s going to take some blows and get knocked down, but he’ll get back up again, no matter how bloodied and beaten he may be.

 Any list of Bruce’s most memorable roles is going to be open to debate, especially if they’re ranked.
 This is just one rundown—with a filmography like Bruce Willis’s this could be a completely different set of roles next year.

 The Sixth Sense was M. Night Shyamalan’s breakthrough film, an eerie masterpiece of slow horror.
 Much credit goes to the filmmaker, but the soul of this movie is Bruce Willis in a non-action role as psychologist Malcolm Crowe.
 Sense gave Bruce a chance to show his true range as an actor in a role requiring sensitivity and nuance.
 If you don’t come away from the movie respecting his skills as a performer, you aren’t paying attention.